webpolis/blackbird/README.md

 sendemail
 ```

-Download the source from github with:
+Download the source from GitHub with:

     mkdir blackbird
     cd blackbird